hustard/NECSST_FSL/README.md

 # NECSST_FSL

-## Fast System Launch
+## Fast System Launch (FSL)
-FSL enables persistent computing in which the state of the system remains intact even after the power is turned off and exploits this to significantly improve booting time even compared to conventional power management methods such as `sleep mode' and `hibernation mode'.
+FSL enables persistent computing in which the state of the system remains intact even after the power is turned off and exploits this to significantly improve booting time even compared to conventional power management methods such as 'sleep mode' and 'hibernation mode'.
 To show the effectiveness of FSL, we implement FSL on an in-house embedded test board, which we refer to as the TUNA board, equipped with pseudo new memory.

 ## Directory Tree